isomerpages/cpib-corp-old/press-room/press-releases/_posts/2024-01-29-post-16 Individuals Charged for Alleged Corruption and Cheating Offences.md

 <p>2.
 In the course of corruption investigations into the above three individuals,
 CPIB discovered additional corruption and cheating offences involving 13 more individuals in relation to advertisement and servicing contracts.
-These 13 individuals will also be charged in Court on 29 January 2024.
+These 13 individuals were charged in Court on 29 January 2024.
 They are:</p>
 <p>d) Lee Lian Hiang (李良贤, 55-year-old male, Singaporean), Director of BuildCool
 Engineering Pte Ltd at the material time (19 Charges);</p>
 <p>e) Lee Kok Keong (李各强, 50-year-old male, Singaporean), Director of Resources